elizabethgarza/Spanish-Diacriticizer/README.md

 ## Description of data

 A 2.2 GB wikipedia corpus of ~19 million lines was used for this experiment.
-For instructions on how to download all Spanish wikipedia data, please refer to a file titled `instructions` in the `data`folder of this repository.
+For instructions on how to download all Spanish wikipedia data, please refer to https://github.com/elizabethgarza/nltk-Spanish-diacriticizer/blob/master/data/instructions_to_download_full_data_set

 ### Description and distribution of token types in the data set.